kcd83/Quickstart-Docker-tutorial/README.md

 In this section we learn how to run and existing container, when finished you should understand what this does: `docker container run --rm -d --name myweb -p 9000:80 nginx`

-Get the popular official image of the webserver nginx ("engine X").
+Get the popular webserver nginx ("engine X").
+This is the latest official image from: https://hub.docker.com/_/nginx/

     docker image pull nginx